porterjamesj/website/content/blog/7-hello-mesos.md

       order to avoid confusion I defer and reluctantly describe things this way.

-[^3]: as far as where the driver comes from in the first place, we'll
+[^3]: As far as where the driver comes from in the first place, we'll
       get there, be patient.

 [^4]: By the way, you can read all of the Mesos protobuf definitions
       [here](https://github.com/apache/mesos/blob/master/include/mesos/mesos.proto).
-      This can be pretty useful for figuring out what your options are when communicating use them, as well as just how the system works in general.
+      This can be pretty useful for figuring out what your options are when communicating using them, as well as just how the system works in general.
 Some of the comments are very handy, it's a shame they're buried here rather than displayed prominently in the documentation.